Interdisciplinary Studies, B.S.

 Completion of a minimum of 30 credits overall at the 300 or 400 level (any 300 or 400 level course in the student’s degree program may count towards the 30 credit requirement).

-CONCENTRATION REQUIREMENTS (54 Credits)
+Concentration Requirements (54 Credits)

 To create a BS-IDS degree students choose three existing concentrations from the list of minors or the additional concentrations open to Interdisciplinary majors outlined below (Child, Family, and Community Studies; Social Science).
 An established minor or concentration may also be combined with one 18-credit approved self-designed concentration (approval by the Interdisciplinary Studies Director required).
+Generally, students may not select more than one existing concentration from the same discipline.

 Child, Family, and Community Studies (18 Credits)